 Variations in mantle composition between different tectonic and geological provinces are roughly constrained by studies of mantle xenoliths (e.g., McDonough & Rudnick 1998).
 A prominent compositional heterogeneity within continents is the difference between the depleted on-cratonic mantle and the off-cratonic mantle (Table 1).
-Seismic velocities at 60 km depth computed using these two different compositions are shown in Figure 3.
+Seismic velocities computed at 60 km depth by using these two different compositions are shown in Figure 3.
 Compositional uncertainties have strongest effect at low temperatures, and affect P-wave speed more than S-wave speed in an absolute sense.
 The velocities computed with these two compositions differ by no more than about 2%.
-Compositional variations within a single tectonic regime are expected to be smaller and we conservatively estimate the uncertainty in the velocitytemperature conversion caused by composition to be about 1%.
+Compositional variations within a single tectonic regime are expected to be smaller and we estimate the uncertainty in the velocity-temperature conversion caused by composition to be about 1%, which we believe is conservative.